Purpose and Goals

 - Sharing ideas and perspectives on member submissions

-As all members in the group are writers, they are expected to treat each other with professionalism in regards to giving feedback about creative works.
+As all members of the group are writers, they are expected to treat each other with professionalism in regards to giving feedback about creative works.
 Members are responsible for:

 - Protecting the creative rights of their fellow members